Alden Park Towers

-The Alden Park Towers is an apartment building located at 8100 East Jefferson Avenue in Detroit, Michigan.
-It is also currently known as Alden Towers.
-The building was listed on the National Register of Historic Places in 1985.
+The Alden Park Towers consists of a compound of four eight-story luxury apartment buildings located at 8100 East Jefferson Avenue along the Gold Coast in Detroit, Michigan.
+It is currently known as Alden Towers.
+The collective of structures was listed on the National Register of Historic Places in 1985.

 Description

 Alden Park Towers consists of four eight-story buildings built from red brick with stone trim.
 The buildings are interconnected at the first story; this level formerly housed commercial services such as grocery store and laundry.
 The exterior is highly ornamented, with projecting bay windows extending from the ground to the roof.
 The crenellated limestone at the roofline distinguishes these apartments from other similar buildings in Detroit.
 The buildings originally held 352 apartments; the number is currently 389.

 History

 The Alden Park Towers were built in 1922 as the Berman Apartments.
 They were built south of Jefferson to take advantage of the natural beauty of the Detroit River.
 They were one of the few large apartment buildings built in Detroit.

+In 1971, the property was purchased for $6.5 million by Saperstein & Associates on a 40-year HUD-insured mortgage.
+In 2005, the property was almost sold at auction, but was pulled at the last minute when a $3 million debt on the mortgage was resolved.